Analysis: Enforcing rules in air zone will stretch China's air force and navy

 Most of the surveillance planes are variants of the long-range, locally manufactured Y-8, equipped for separate tasks, such as early-warning patrols, electronic intelligence gathering as well as ship and submarine surveillance.

-Particular regional attention is focused on four larger KJ-2000 Airborne Warning and Control System aircraft, converted Russian Il-76 planes, based out of Jiangsu province, neighboring Shanghai, and within reach of Japan and Taiwan.
+Particular regional attention is focused on four larger KJ-2000 Airborne Warning and Control System aircraft, converted Russian Il-76 planes, based out of Jiangsu province, neighbouring Shanghai, and within reach of Japan and Taiwan.

 "We don't think China's AWACS planes and their abilities are up to the standard of the U.S. and its allies," one Asian military attache in Hong Kong said.
 "But we can be sure they are getting there - and any extensive enforcement operation could bring them into full play - so we are watching them closely."